Budgeting

 If you get a cashier’s check, personal check, or certified check, use these tips to help keep you on the lookout for scams:

-Alternatives to Personal Checks, Certified Checks, and Cashier’s Checks
+Alternatives to Checks

 Personal checks, cashier’s checks, and certified checks are used for various payment situations.